CallinCeriani/blast2tree/README.md

 Run name|--s
 > Run name and corresponding logfile output identifier.

---THRESHOLD
-> This is the minimum length required for final processing to ensure quality through higher-length sequences.
-Sequences that are less than this value are removed from the final analysis (tree making) and are moved to a leftovers.fasta file

 --MARKER_NAME
 > Name of your gene marker e.g. ITS or BT